 Where: John MacMillan Park, Victoria Park

-Just minutes from the CBD, Vic Park’s Sunday market blends family-friendly ease with an impressive selection of fresh produce and handmade goods.
-There’s often a musician playing, kids drawing on the pavement with chalk, and neighbours catching up over pastries.
+Just minutes from the CBD, Victoria Park’s Sunday market blends a laidback approach with an impressive selection of fresh produce and handmade goods.
+There’s often live music, and plenty of space to catch up with friends over pastries.

 5. Perth Makers Market